FudaWiki/fudawiki-files/hanafuda/games/kingo.md

 **Kingo** (きんご) is a hanafuda game for 2 to 7 players.
 The name derives from the Portuguese word *quinze*, which means 'fifteen'.

-Originally the game was played using Tensho Karuta, and later to facilitate easy identification of numbers on the cards, a [one-suited mekurifuda](/en/one-suited-mekurifuda-variants) deck, such as Irinokichi or Kinseizan, was used.
+Originally the game was played using Tensho Karuta, and later to facilitate easy identification of numbers on the cards, a [one-suited mekurifuda](/en/one-suited-mekurifuda-variants) deck called **"kingo-fuda"**, which may have been the same or similar deck as either Irinokichi or Kinseizan, was used.

 In recent times, this game can be played using either a **Hanafuda or Kabufuda** deck.